Understanding Einstein’s Special Relativity Physics

 Calculating the coordinates of P1 and Q1

-See above that the events at P1 and Q1 are simultaneous (for me) because the calculation for each gives the same t-coordinate, although Q1 is further away than P1; P1 is at (T/2, T/2) and Q1 is at (T/2, T), twice as far away (remember the t-coordinate is always the first coordinate mentioned).
+Note that the events at P1 and Q1 are simultaneous (for me) because the calculation for each gives the same t-coordinate, although Q1 is further away than P1; P1 is at (T/2, T/2) and Q1 is at (T/2, T), twice as far away (remember the t-coordinate is always the first coordinate mentioned).

-My line of simultaneity – “los”
+My Line of Simultaneity – “LoS”

 img_5804-1